f-s-h/university-programs-pub/README.md

 Blind SQL-Injection to breach the admin-password.
 The password is stored unencrypted inside the database, used to authenticate the user. <br/>
 The exploit checks (for every letter), wether there is a combination of the username 'admin' and a password starting with that letter.
 (For example "username = 'admin' and password like 'f%'").
 When the server responds positive, than continue with the second letter until no letter is correct anymore.

-#### 5.0.6 Command Injection

-The server provides an api, with wich a client can ping a ip-address.
-The ping-command is executed on the commandline of the server.
-Due to concatenation of commands the client is able to execute additional commands.

 ## 6 SQL